Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use this when you need to understand exactly what happens between two timestamps' and provides an example.
-It does not explicitly exclude alternative uses but is sufficiently clear about its intended use case.
+The description explicitly says 'Use this when you need to understand exactly what happens between two timestamps' and gives examples of what the output includes.
+It does not explicitly mention when not to use it or name alternatives, but the context signals list sibling tools that imply other use cases.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.